-Pippali is a very effective medicine in treatment of Amavata.
+Pippali is a very effective medicine in the treatment of Amavata.
 Amavata is rheumatoid arthritis.
-Ayurveda says the reason for this disease is formation of Ama (toxins) in the body due to impaired digestion, followed by vitiation of all dosha i.e. Vata, Pitta and Kapha.
+Ayurveda says the reason for this disease is formation of Ama (toxins) in the body due to impaired digestion, followed by vitiation of all dosha i.e. Vata, Pitta, and Kapha.

 A study done of arthritis patients for Vardhamaan Pippali Rasayana effect on condition showed, 50.56% relief from the symptom of pain in joints, 48.7% relief from the symptom of stiffness in the joints, 53.25% relief from the swelling in joints and 46.20% relief from restriction of movements with remarkable reduction (17.76%) in ESR.

 Pippali Vardhamaa Rasayana is prescribed by Acharaya Charaka and Acharaya Sushrut for treatment of Chronic fever, Malarial fever, Arthritis, Gout, Asthma, Chronic bronchitis, and Wasting disease.